Visibility of your publications

-When publishing in scientific journals, always provide SLU's official address.
+When publishing it is important that all at SLU state their affiliation in a correct and consistent way.
 This is important for the visibility of you and your research and for inclusion in different bibliometric analyses, for example when allocating research funds.

 - Swedish University of Agricultural Sciences, Department, possible further attributes, postal address with box- and postal number.

 - Sveriges lantbruksuniversitet, institution, eventuell ytterligare bestämning, postadress med box- och postnummer (in Swedish journals).

 In cases where you need to state double university affiliation you must provide two separate addresses.
 For further information see decision by the Vice- Chancellor concerning the name of the university when publishing (only in swedish).

 Be consistent and always write your name in the same way.
 Consider adding more initials if you have a common name.
 For double last names use a hyphen.

 It can be difficult to locate all of your publications if you have published using different variants of your name.
 One example is that double last names without a hyphen like Anders Berg Webber, can be registered as Berg, A or Webber, BA in reference databases.

 An author identifier is used to identify you as a researcher and to give you an opportunity to controll which publications should be connected to your name.
 Two author identifiers that you should consider are ORCID and ResearcherID.